Civil Protection Orders in D.C.

 Also known as a restraining order, a CPO is usually issued upon “good cause” in the context of some type of “domestic relationship.”
 In other words, the parties live together, are related or are in a romantic or sexual relationship, or have a child in common.
 The typical CPO lasts for up to a year and can be renewed for another year upon a finding of good cause.
 It is a criminal offense to violate a CPO.
 The maximum penalty for violating a CPO or for being held in contempt of court is 180 days in jail and a fine of up to $1,000.
 D.C.
 Code § 16-1005(g).

 The “petitioner” is the person asking for the order.
 The “respondent” is the subject of the order.
 In cases in which the respondent also requests a CPO against the petititioner, the respondent becomes known as the “cross-petitioner.”

 The typical CPO directs the respondent to “refrain from committing or threatening to commit criminal offenses against the petitioner and other protected persons.”
 It can require the respondent to “stay away from” specified persons and places; to participate in psychiatric, medical treatment or counseling programs; to relinquish possession or use of property; and to relinquish possession of any firearms.
 Finally, a CPO can award temporary custody of a minor child and provide for visitation rights that protect the safety of the petitioner.
 D.C.
 Code § 16-1005(c).

 D.C.
-Superior Court can only adjudicate cases in which (1) the petitioner lives, works or attends school in the District, (2) the petitioner is under the legal custody of a D.C. govemmental agency, or (3) the underlying offense occurred in the District.
+Superior Court can only adjudicate cases in which (1) the petitioner lives, works or attends school in the District of Columbia, (2) the petitioner is under the legal custody of a D.C. govemmental agency, or (3) the underlying offense occurred in the District.
 D.C.
 Code § 16-1006.

 What is a Temporary Protection Order (TPO)?